Move back one step Move forward one step Show themes of website

 Crowley, Tony 1991.
 Proper English?
 Readings in language, history and cultural identity.
 London: Routledge.

 Crystal, David 2005.
 Pronouncing Shakespeare.
 The Globe experiment.
-Cambridge: University Press.
+Cambridge: Cambridge University Press.

 Culpeper, Jonathan 2005.
 History of English.
 2nd edition.
 London: Routledge.